 3. The London Library

 The London Library is one of the world’s largest lending independent libraries, and a veritable literary institution.
 It’s also rather a e s t h e t i c, too.
-Founded in 1841, the library holds a remarkable collection of over one million books and periodicals, with some 8000 new volumes added annually.
-A yearly subscription fee of £500 may seem a little steep, but that’ll get you access to some astonishing rarities, an eclectic mix of titles, and the chance to rub shoulders with your fellow members, amongst them an embarrassment of literary giants.
+Founded in 1841, the library holds a remarkable collection of over one million books and periodicals, with some 8,000 new volumes added annually.
+A yearly subscription fee of £500 may seem a little steep, but that’ll get you access to some astonishing rarities, an eclectic mix of titles, and the chance to rub shoulders with your fellow members, among them an embarrassment of literary giants.
 Plus, a recent appearance in Killing Eve has given it a certain millennial cache.

 14 St James’s Square, SW1Y 4LG.
 Nearest station is Piccadilly Circus.
 More info here.